oracle/graal/substratevm/README.md

 For GraalVM distribution based on JDK 11, you will need MSVC 2017 15.5.5 or later version.

 The last prerequisite, common for both GraalVM distribution based on JDK 11 and JDK 8, is the proper [Developer Command Prompt](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=vs-2019#developer_command_prompt_shortcuts) for your version of [Visual Studio](https://visualstudio.microsoft.com/vs/).
-Namely, it is should be the x64 Native Tools Command Prompt.
-Use Visual Studio 2017 or later.
+On Windows the `native-image` tool only works when it is executed from the **x64 Native Tools Command Prompt**.

 ### How to Determine What Version of GraalVM an Image Is Generated With?